 We provide funding for knowledge exchange activities through Impact Acceleration Accounts (IAAs).
 IAAs are block awards made to Research Organisations to accelerate the impact of research.

 Allocation of funds is based on the size of Research Organisations’ recent ESRC research funding history and the strength of the institutional IAA business plan.
 Tried and tested by the ESRC and other Research Councils, IAAs allow Research Organisations to respond to knowledge exchange opportunities in more flexible, responsive and creative ways than centrally administered schemes.

-The ESRC has successfully piloted IAAs with the Universities of Oxford, Cambridge and Manchester and the roll-out of the ESRC IAAs builds on the lessons learned from these initial awards.
+We successfully piloted IAAs with the Universities of Oxford, Cambridge and Manchester and the roll-out of the IAAs built on the lessons learned from these initial awards.
 Subsequently, we awarded IAAs to 24 Research Organisations.

-The IAA funding will be used flexibly and rapidly to support the following key areas:
+The IAA funding is being used flexibly and rapidly to support the following key areas:

 - Building relationships and networks with potential users of research to facilitate co-production of knowledge and maximise impact